pushbuttonreceivecode/Steeriously/ReadMe.md

 are certainly things you can do much differently than what is provided in the example components.

-More information, tutorials, and demos along with API documentation are available at [project homepage](http://pushbuttonreceivecode.com).
+More information, tutorials, and demos along with API documentation are available at [pushbuttonreceivecode.com](http://pushbuttonreceivecode.com).

 Steeriously does not use a build file.
 However, you can simply place the files in your project and add include paths accordingly using your favorite IDE.
 Documentation will need built with Doxygen - just issue the doxygen command on the steeriously.doxy file via command line.